Welcome to Karlsruhe and the Department of Mechanical Engineering!

 When:

-Info: Get to know the campus and other new students through fun group activities.
+Info: Get to know the campus and other new students by taking part in fun group activities.

 Student Council Events